I don’t drink coffee. I never have.

 Wanna read more?

-Remember, where possible to always focus on the peer reviewed literature, rather than random websites or blogs, as there is lots of bad advice floating around about cognitive enhancement.
+Remember, where possible, to focus on articles discussing the peer reviewed literature, rather than random websites or blogs, as there is lots of bad advice floating around about cognitive enhancement.